Alvin-Dogukan/merhabalar-aq/README.md

 # merhabalar-aq
-This is our first github repo.
+This is my first github repo.